alexis-cmyk/ManuscriptCodeShare_R2HaPpY/README.md

 - Processed data tables required for reproducing plots

 Large raw CSV files (Comet search results, Ascore outputs, FASTA files, etc.) are not stored in the repository due to GitHub file-size limits, but are provided as release assets (see “Data availability” below).
+ - Additionally, directory structure for code outputs is included in the zipped file to be downloaded from `Releases`

 ## 🚀 Quick Start: Generate All Figures

-Download the raw_data, output, and modified_data zip files from `Releases` and place in this R project directory.
+Download the zip file containing folders raw_data/, output/, and modified_data/ from `Releases` and place in this R project directory.
 Then, run this single command in your R console (inside the R project):

 ```r